abhineetgupta/oq-engine/OPS.md

 `kubectl describe pod <pod instance> -n dev` # where pod instance is from the output from the prior command

 Attaching to the openquake container
-`kubectl exec -it <pod instance> bash` # this is the equivalent of sshing to a server
+`kubectl exec -it -n dev <pod instance> bash` # this is the equivalent of sshing to a server

-Accessing the remote openquake web UI via a port-forward `kubectl port-forward pod/<pod instance> 8888:8800` # then you attach to it via a browser and URL localhost:8888
+Accessing the remote openquake web UI via a port-forward `kubectl port-forward -n dev pod/<pod instance> 8888:8800` # then you attach to it via a browser and URL localhost:8888

 Deleting the deployment in the dev cluster
 `kubectl delete -f k8s/oq.yaml`